 Where employees arrive late or leave early due to limited public transport or worsening conditions, for example, flexibility should be provided.
-In such clicumstances, employees may consider paid leave where the employees will work on the time emperied of a later time.
-Alternatively, the potter of unnoid leave encrèches closing, some staff may be forced to take leave at short notice.
+In such circumstances, employers may consider paid leave where the employees will work up the time missed at a later date.
+Alternatively, the option of unpaid leave or annual leave (broken into hours) may be considered.
+In the case of schools or crèches closing, some staff may be forced to take leave at short notice.
 Where the employee is unable to make alternative arrangements, annual leave or unpaid leave could be considered on a case-by-case basis.